tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 **NOTE** C3 and C4 are equal because they are both R1 * R2 * R3.

-The *TopLoc* package is chiefly targeted at the topological data structure, but it can be used for other purposes.
+The *TopLoc* module is chiefly targeted at the topological data structure, but it can be used for other purposes.

 Change of coordinates
 ---------------------

 *TopLoc_Datum3D* class represents a change of elementary coordinates.
 Such changes must be shared so this class inherits from *MMgt_TShared*.
-The coordinate is represented by a transformation *gp_Trsfpackage*.
+The coordinate is represented by a transformation *gp_Trsfmodule*.
 This transformation has no scaling factor.

 @subsection occt_modat_5_2 Naming shapes, sub-shapes, their orientation and state

-The **TopAbs** package provides general enumerations describing the basic concepts of topology and methods to handle these enumerations.
+The **TopAbs** module provides general enumerations describing the basic concepts of topology and methods to handle these enumerations.
 It contains no classes.
-This package has been separated from the rest of the topology because the notions it contains are sufficiently general to be used by all topological tools.
+This module has been separated from the rest of the topology because the notions it contains are sufficiently general to be used by all topological tools.
 This avoids redefinition of enumerations by remaining independent of modeling resources.
-The TopAbs package defines three notions:
+The TopAbs module defines three notions:
 - **Type** *TopAbs_ShapeEnum*;
 - **Orientation** *TopAbs_Orientation* ;
 - **State** *StateTopAbs_State*